sachagavino/radprocess/README.md

 Radprocess is a package to help using RAMSES output for postprocessing pipelines for dust temperature and .

 ## User's guide
-It is strongly recommanded to read at least the installation procedure in the radprocess documentation [here][1].
+It is strongly recommanded to read the installation procedure in the radprocess documentation [here][1].

 ## Branches
 main: stable up-to-date version.